ChokZB/covid19_vaccination_analysis/README.md

 | 14. | source_name                         | The source of the information.                                                                                         |
 | 15. | source_website                      | The website of the information source.                                                                                 |

 ---

+## 📡 External Data Sources & APIs

+Additional contextual information is incorporated using two public APIs:

+* **World Bank Country API**: Supplies country income-level classifications (Low, Lower Middle, Upper Middle, High).
+These classifications are merged into the dataset using ISO country codes to support comparative socioeconomic analysis.

+* **REST Countries API**: Provides population figures for each country.
+A mapping layer is included to correct naming inconsistencies between the dataset and the API.

+These external datasets enhance the main vaccination data by enabling population-based grouping and income-level comparisons.

+---

 ## 📁 Project Structure